algolia/instantsearch/docgen/src/guides/custom-widget.md

 This article will end with a simple example of custom widget.

-## The widgets lifecycle and API
+## The widget lifecycle and API

 InstantSearch.js defines the widget lifecycle of the widgets in 3 steps:

- - the configuration step during which the initial search configuration is computed
+ - the configuration step, during which the initial search configuration is computed
- - the init step that happens before the first search
+ - the init step, which happens before the first search
- - the render phase that happens after each result from Algolia
+ - the render step, which happens after each result from Algolia

 Thoses steps translate directly into the widget API.
 Widgets are defined as plain JS objects with 3 methods:

- - `getConfiguration`, optional, returns the necessary subpart of the configuration specific, to this widget
+ - `getConfiguration` (optional), returns the necessary subpart of the configuration, specific to this widget
  - `init`, optional, used to setup the widget (good place to first setup the initial DOM).
     Called before the first search.
  - `render`, optional, used to update the widget with the new information from the results.
     Called after each time results come back from Algolia

-And in the code, this looks like:
+If we translate this to code, this looks like:

 ```javascript
 const search = instantsearch();